tanksdude/tanks-game/tanks-game/docs/list-of-levels.md

 * Internal name: `dev0`
 * Default color: random

-The first test level (of this version), which should be obvious from the power placement.
+The first test level (of this version), which should be obvious from the powerup placement.
 Also has a Stationary Turret, likely because I didn't have another test level yet to put down a hazard.

 ![Developer Level 0](images/dev0.jpg)